ArgonBeryllium/smac/readme.md

 I am quite aware that the current implementation isn't nearly as clean or performant as it could be, nor is it abstracted to the extent I'd like.
-I don't make my to-do lists public, partly because it'd expose the extent of my attention issues to the anonymous conglomerate, and partly because the they're worded is likely incomprehensible to anyone but me anyway.
+I don't make my to-do lists public, partly because it'd expose the extent of my attention issues to the anonymous conglomerate, and partly because the way they're worded is likely incomprehensible to anyone but me anyway.
-Suffice to say, I *do* have a list for this project, and it is (and will likely remain) far from complete.
+Suffice to say, I *do* have a list for this project, and it is (and will likely remain) **far from complete**.

 ### Initialism
 It stands for **S**oup **MA**p **C**ollapse.